moritsih/AILS-MICCAI-UWF4DR-Challenge/README.md

 │                         generated with `pip freeze > requirements.txt`
 │
 ├── setup.cfg          <- Configuration file for flake8
-│
+|
+├── tools              <- tools for the data processing pipeline of the project │
 └── ails_miccai_uwf4dr_challenge                <- Source code for use in this project.
     │